rdevaul/yapCAD/README.md

 Drawable geometry in yapCAD are subclasses of `Drawable`, which at present include `Point`, `Line`, and `Arc` subclasses.
-Support for `Polyline`, `Polygon`, and `RoundedPolygon` is planned.
+Support for `Polyline` and `Polygon` is in progress.

-To setup a drawing environment, you will create an instance of the `Drawable` base class corresponding to the rendering system you want to use.
+To setup a drawing environment, you create an instance of the `Drawable` base class corresponding to the rendering system you want to use.